Eco-anxiety: Women

 Women’s emergence of anxiety, worry, and fear in relation to climate change is associated not only with biological factors but also with sociocultural determinants that lie in the structural inequality.
 Women are at higher risk due to their imposed traditional gender roles and unequal access to power, information, and financial resources.
 Climate stressors, such as droughts, floods, or extreme heat, force women to work more just to gain water, energy, and food for their families, thereby consuming time that could have been used for earning a living or adapting.

 An October 2021 report based on polling in the UK found that 78% of people surveyed expressed some degree of eco-anxiety.
 It found that women (45%) were substantially more likely to report high levels of eco-anxiety compared to men (36%).
 Similar observations have been reported worldwide, including European and African countries.
 Women with low socioeconomic status (SES) are particularly vulnerable to eco-anxiety.
 Countries facing adverse effects of climate conditions, such as India, the Philippines, and Nigeria, have recorded increasing rates of functional impact due to climate change distress.
 Heat stress is among the key aggravating factors in these areas, particularly for women who engage in agricultural activities or other outdoor jobs, which may result in forced relocation.
 A 2023 study claimed that eco-anxiety is more prevalent in women because 80% of climate migrants are women.

 Climate change often plays a role in reproductive planning, as eco-anxiety increases women’s reluctance to childbearing due to worries about a bleak future and carbon footprint.
 A survey conducted by the New York Times in 2018 found that 33% of women who chose not to have children cited climate change as a reason.
 However, in nations where unpredictable climate change disrupts farming routines, families may opt for having more children to ensure an adequate labor supply for survival, rather than adhering to the trend of low fertility.
 This economic and cultural complexity indicates that, while women in the West might decide to go childfree as an environmental measure, women in low-SES, climate-vulnerable areas face tough choices on reproduction.

+Climate anxiety and the question of whether to have children can also be intersected with racial discrimination, as underlined by Jade Sasser in Climate Anxiety and the Kid Question (2024).
+As racialized communities suffer from racism and are more vulnerable and unequally impacted by climate change, the question of whether to have children or not is all more difficult.
+This problem has received little attention and is revealing of the White centered society we live in.”